dmbarbour/Sirea/README.md

 Sirea is not ready for its first release.
 It probably doesn't compile.
 It has no usable features yet.

-Here are some features I look forward to:
+Here are some features I aim to have by version 1.0:

 * _Declarative effects._ Effects expressed by RDP are commutative, idempotent, continuous, and concurrent.
 These properties offer many of the reasoning and refactoring benefits associated with _pure_ programming styles (i.e. ability to move code around, abstract it, eliminate duplicates), while also supporting open composition, encapsulation, and dynamic acquisition of resources similar to an OOP model.
 There is no need to pipe data all the way through the application just to raise a window or manage a widget.

-* _Declarative linking._ Easily attach your RDP behavior to the real world with a simple dependency-injection framework.
-Control.Make minimizes boiler-plate in the default case while enabling safe, non-invasive configuration when you need it.
+* _Declarative linking._ Attach your RDP behavior to the real world with a simple dependency-injection model.
+Volatile resources, such as a GLUT thread or cache, can be created and controlled declaratively.
+No need for boiler-plate creation or explicitly hooking callbacks.
+External services, such as a filesystem or database or HTTP internet access, are controlled indirectly through volatile resources.
+Simple configuration options may also be represented as dependencies.
+Multiple implementations for dependencies may coexist, supporting defaults, overrides, fallbacks, and preferences.
+The basis for Sirea's dependency model is developed as a separate library, `control-make`.

 * _Predictable, composable performance._ Sirea is designed for soft real time applications.
 It will control the amount of in-flight or lazy computations at any given instant to keep memory footprint and incremental CPU costs under control.
 Sirea won't forbid expensive functions growing state, but an attentive developers should have very little difficulty managing performance and memory footprint.

-* Practical parallelism through two orthogonal, declarative mechanisms.
+* _Parallelism._ Through two practical, orthogonal, declarative mechanisms.
     1. Data Parallel Haskell (DPH) sparks are available by use of `bstrat`, which allows firing sparks a few milliseconds before you need the result.
 The tight bond between sparks and time of sampling helps control memory overhead and prevents sparks from "fizzling."
     2. Sirea models partitioning and spatial distribution by use of `bcross`.
 Sirea will automatically create a thread for each partition reached by `bcross`.
 RDP communication between threads is performed in coarse-grained batches.
 The batches provide efficiency and snapshot consistency between partitions.
 Sirea may block on send to control performance, but should often be wait-free if every thread is keeping up with its computation burdens.